-From improving your psychiatric wellbeing to boosting your overall health, read below the 10 reasons why it’s great sleeping next to someone you love:
+From improving your mental wellbeing to boosting your overall health, here are 10 reasons why it’s great sleeping next to someone you love:

 We all strive for good sleep quality but we don’t always get it.

 Did you know that sleeping beside someone, especially if you’re in a solid relationship, is a good way to help you on your path to good quality slumber?